EndPointCorp/end-point-blog/2017/10/23/using-tailnmail-after-hours.html.md

 ```

 What if we want to change the rules depending on the time of day, per the question that started this article?
-Simple enough — we just create two “inherited” configuration files, then have cron swap things around as needed.
+Simple enough—​we just create two “inherited” configuration files, then have cron swap things around as needed.
 For example, let’s say that after 5pm on weekdays, and all weekend, we do not want to receive emails
 about “division by zero” errors.
 First, create files named tnm.global.hometime.conf and tnm.global.workday.conf: